 Review Settings Box- when writing a review please include the following information in the review settings box below the main article:

 - Name = TITLE OF SHOW

-– Author Name = COMPANY or THEATRE PRODUCING WORK
+- Company Name = COMPANY or the THEATRE WHO PRODUCED WORK

 - Price = SHOW PRICE eg £15/12 Concessions